jefftriplett/django-tumblr/README.markdown

             'password': 'secret',
         }
     }

+Once installed and configured, you may sync your tumblr accounts with:

+    python manage.py sync_tumblr

 Alternatively, run ``populate_models(tumblr_user, user)`` from the scripts module, where ``tumblr_user`` is a string containing the username of the tumblr user, and ``user`` is a User object.